Why and how to stop caring what people think about you 🤷♂️

 In a result driven world it’s hard to know you have to fail a hundred times before you succeed.
 Add some perfectionism and it’s even more challenging.
 Failing feels as a loss in itself, while it is a win.

-Probably you are inclined to hide or neglect mistakes.
-Why not embrace them?
+Probably you want to hide or neglect mistakes.
+Why not embrace them instead?
 You learn a valuable lesson every time you do something wrong.

 This too requires vulnerability.
 But if you are open to fucking up, you are open to learning.
 So next time, if you feel like a failure, turn it around and think – I’m a bit better than before.
 Use this when chasing your goals, every failure is a small checkpoint towards success.